 How Are SNAP Benefits Calculated?

 SNAP benefits depend on your income and how many people are in your household.
-First, they’ll calculate your net income as this affects the benefit amount.
-The USDA determines net income by subtracting 20% from your gross income along with making other applicable deductions such as household size or dependent care.
-After the net income is determined, it will be multiplied by 0.3.
-This number will then be subtracted from the maximum allotment per month per household size.
-This is because if you receive SNAP, you’re still expected to spend 30% of your own resources on food.
+First, the benefits agency will calculate your net income by subtracting 20% from your gross income, along with other applicable deductions for things like household size or dependent care.

 Next, the agency will consider your own contributions to food purchases.
 If you receive SNAP, you’re still expected to spend 30% of your resources on food.
 The benefit amount you receive will be the maximum monthly benefit for your household size, minus 30% of your net income.

 - Three household members: $509

 - Five household members: $768